Massa Frumentaria: Historical background

 In the mid-thirteenth century, Abate Giliberto indicated that the population of the Maltese islands consisted of 1,119 families.
 At the time, Maltese agriculture transitioned from subsistence agriculture to a more commerce-based one through the cultivation for export of cotton and cumin, which were introduced during the Arab period.
 As a result, there was a need to import food from neighbouring Sicily.
 The Università, or Council of Jurors, was a semi-autonomous mediaeval municipal council based in Mdina and established in 1397, similar to other Sicilian administrative councils as a result of the turbulent political situation in the then Kingdom of Sicily.
 The Università had various functions, including the acquisition of wheat, particularly from Licata every April.
 In 1398, Malta was exempted from trading licences and taxes on grain imports, a privilege previously reserved solely for the city of Messina.
 Eventually, in the late fourteenth century, cotton production became the principal agricultural product of the Maltese archipelago, since it was one of the few production hubs in the western Mediterranean.
 Processing cotton to weave it into the fabric was a labour-intensive activity, so the boost in cotton trade led to the population surging to 33,000.

 In an exploratory mission in 1524, the Knights of St. John noted how the islands were dependent on grain imports since agriculture was dedicated to the production of cotton, honey and cumin.
 The Knights of St John (later called the Knights of Malta) arrived in Malta in 1530, after Emperor Charles V granted them the islands as a fief.
 In 1536, Grand Master Juan de Homedes reorganised the Università, dividing it into two municipalities: Mdina and Birgu, the latter being where the Order had established its first headquarters.
 Subsequently, after the Great Siege of 1565, the Knights and the Università relocated to Valletta.
 Directly overseen by the Knights, it ensured that the populace was well nourished to prevent political unrest, and in the event of insurrection, this could be swiftly quelled, as they managed all grain reserves.
 Under the Knights, the primary function of the Università was the administration of food supply, particularly grain, as well as the excavation of numerous rock-hewn subterranean granaries, known locally as "Il-Fosos".
 By 1741, the population is estimated to have reached 110,000.

 Archival records indicate that a grain fund was formally established by 1635 known as Massa Frumentaria to provide a stable and affordable supply of grain.
 The Università received private capital from wealthy citizens, which was invested at a fixed interest rate.
 The fund was managed by a designated official referred to as the Depositario, who supervised the financial operations and grain procurement.

-Administrative structure
+Structure and role

 The Massa Frumentaria operated through a system of ledgers and registers that recorded: